 The fox (Vulpes vulpes) can be seen hunting mice in fields and meadows during the spring.
-The fox has outstanding
+The fox has outstanding smell, hearing and vision

 The lynx (Lynx lynx) is a very cautious animal - the only wild feline in Latvia.
 It is a myth that the lynx jumps on people from tree branches - it hunts on the ground.